People pleasers get a bad press in business circles.

 For some, the idea of delighting others isn’t just a nice thing to do, it’s a deeply powerful motivation.

-And yet they’re continually being told that it shouldn’t be.
+And yet us people pleasers are continually being told that we shouldn’t do it.

 The danger with people pleasing is that you can find yourself dominated by someone else’s needs, wants or values.
 That’s unquestionably damaging.
 If those values aren’t the same as yours, it creates tension between your inner world and what you feel obliged to do.